Ludwig Cancer Research: Branches

-Previously, the Institute also operated branches in London, Brussels, Sydney, São Paulo, San Diego, and other locations.
+Previously, the Institute also operated branches in London, Zurich, Sydney, Brussels, Bern, Melbourne, Cambridge, Toronto, Montreal, Stockholm, Uppsala, New York, São Paulo, and San Diego.

 Laboratories

-LICR also supports two laboratories in Brussels (affiliated with the Oxford Branch), a Ludwig Collaborative Laboratory at Weill Cornell Medicine in New York City, and the Scientific Director’s laboratory at Johns Hopkins University.
+LICR also supports two laboratories in Brussels (affiliated with the Oxford Branch), a Ludwig Collaborative Laboratory at Weill Cornell Medicine, and the Scientific Director’s laboratory at Johns Hopkins University.
+The establishment of the new Ludwig Laboratory for Cell Therapy at Weill Cornell Medicine was announced in February 2026.

 Centers

 In 2006, the Virginia and D.K.
 Ludwig Fund for Cancer Research endowed six Ludwig Centers: